jepting/hello-world/README.md

 # hello-world
 First script

-Addihng some text here for the readme file.
+Adding some text here for the readme file.